0xshipthecode/grib_ingest/README.md

 # grib_ingest

 ## Introduction

 The `grib_ingest` system is an Erlang/OTP compliant application that provides the capability to download GRIB2 files which are frequently used to initialize and force mesoscale weather simulations.
-An example of a model that can be used for mesoscale numerical weather prediction is WRF - Weather Research and Forecasting model http://wrf-model.org .
+An example of a model that can be used for mesoscale numerical weather prediction is WRF http://wrf-model.org .

 The `grib_ingest` application can be configured to retrieve GRIB2 files from various sources and comes with two pre-configured GRIB2 sources:

-  * NAM 218 12km products for the CONUS (CONterminous United States) region http://www.nco.ncep.noaa.gov/pmb/products/nam/
+  * NAM 218 12km products for the CONUS region http://www.nco.ncep.noaa.gov/pmb/products/nam/
   * GFS 1 degree global model http://www.nco.ncep.noaa.gov/pmb/products/gfs/

+Notes:  CONUS = Conterminous United States, GFS = Global Forecast Model, WRF = Weather Research And Forecasting model, GRIB2 = GRidded Binary v2, NAM = North American Mesoscale

 ## API